Armstrong Alumni Association

-Meet the Director of Alumni Development
+Director of Alumni Development

 Cheryl Anderson is the Director of Alumni Development at Armstrong State University, where she oversees a broad-based Alumni Engagement Program, that seeks to enable alumni to connect with students, with the university, and with each other through a variety of programs, events, and outreach efforts.
 Since her arrival in 2012, Armstrong has seen a dramatic increase in alumni participation rates and alumni volunteerism.

 Cheryl previously held a series of positions at Kennesaw State University for 16 years, where she established the professional arts box office, created an alumni magazine, implemented a donor recognition program, and instituted the annual Flourish Awards program.
 She concluded her KSU career as director of public relations and director of development for the College of the Arts.
 Prior to her work at KSU, she served as the program coordinator for MidSummer Macon, a nonprofit arts education program, and the Center for the Arts at Wesleyan College in Macon, Ga.

 A noted presenter, writer, event planner, and project manager, Cheryl has earned numerous awards for her work including several Awards of Excellence from the Council for Advancement in Support of Education (CASE) and a From Success to Significance Award from Kennesaw State.
 She has been a featured presenter at conferences for CASE District III and for the Georgia Education Advancement Council.